-- Students who complete the Intensive English Language Program (IELP) at SCC or SFCC may be unconditionally admitted to CCS institutions.
-In addition, English language proficiency also can be satisfied by providing a letter of recommendation and successfully completing the following levels in the following US Intensive English Language Programs: www.ccs.spokane.edu/englishproficiency. - Graduation from a US high school (after attending for at least one full year). - US college transfer with a minimum of one complete quarter that includes one course equivalent to English 101 with a minimum grade of 2.0.
+- SFCC: sfcc.spokane.edu/English-Proficiency - Graduation from a U.S. high school (after attending for at least one full year). - U.S. college transfer with a minimum of one complete quarter that includes one course equivalent to English 101 with a minimum grade of 2.0.